 Theme: “Three Years into the IMF-Supported Extended Credit Facility Arrangement: Is the Ghanaian Economy on the Right Path?”

-Ghana’s economic environment became very unstable in 2014, with a fast depreciating currency and rising inflation that hit ordinary household pockets the hardest.
+Ghana’s economic environment became very unstable in 2014, with a fast depreciating currency, high debt burden and rising inflation that hit ordinary household pockets the hardest.
 Government coffers became dried up that disbursements to Metropolitan, Municipal and District Assemblies (MMDAs) as well as other government agencies and social protection programmes were either never released or suffered severe delays coupled with a power crisis that further worsened the health of the economy.

-The programme aims to restore debt sustainability and macroeconomic stability through an ambitious and sustained fiscal consolidation, a prudent debt management strategy with improved fiscal transparency, and an effective monetary policy framework to foster a return to growth and job creation, while safeguarding social and other priority spending.
+The programme essentially aims to restore debt sustainability and macroeconomic stability through an ambitious and sustained fiscal consolidation, a prudent debt management strategy with improved fiscal transparency, and an effective monetary policy framework to foster a return to growth and job creation, while safeguarding social and other priority spending.

-The Platform’s membership includes: Financial Accountability & Transparency-Africa, IMANI Center for Policy & Education and Africa Centre for Energy Policy, Penplusbytes, Ghana Integrity Initiative, Ghana Anti-Corruption Coalition, Ghana Center for Democratic Development, SEND-Ghana, Oxfam, Institute for Fiscal Policy, African Centre for Parliamentary Affairs, among others.
+The Platform’s membership includes: Financial Accountability & Transparency-Africa, IMANI Center for Policy & Education, Africa Centre for Energy Policy, Penplusbytes, Ghana Integrity Initiative, Ghana Anti-Corruption Coalition, Ghana Center for Democratic Development, SEND Ghana, Oxfam, Institute for Fiscal Policy, African Centre for Parliamentary Affairs, Centre for Budget Advocacy-Ghana, among others.